djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 #### Where to report incidents

-If a Code of Conduct incident happens to you, or witness it happening to someone else, please contact the CoC team immediately either in person, or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).
-We will publish a phone number to call closer to the event.
+If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in person or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).
+Prior to the event, we will publish a phone number for disclosure as well.

-Your report will be treated confidentially and only discussed within the CoC team.
+Your report will be treated confidentially and will only be discussed within the CoC team.

 The team members will be introduced in person at the conference.
 You can approach any of them at any time to discuss an incident or concern.
 You can also ask any other staff to help you find them at the conference.